CarineRey/pcoc/README.md

 docker run -e LOCAL_USER_ID=`id -u $USER` --rm -v $PWD:$PWD carinerey/pcoc pcoc_det.py -t $tree -aa $ali -o $PWD/output_pcoc_det -m 0/3 --plot_complete_ali --plot --reorder

-## another example with several convergent branch
+## another example with several convergent branches
 docker run -e LOCAL_USER_ID=`id -u $USER` --rm -v $PWD:$PWD carinerey/pcoc pcoc_det.py -t $tree -aa $ali -o $PWD/output_pcoc_det -m 2,0,1/11,9,10/6 --plot

 ```
-Results will can be found in $PWD/output_pcoc_det/RUN_yyyymmdd_hhmmss/
+Results will be found in $PWD/output_pcoc_det/RUN_yyyymmdd_hhmmss/

-We will find:
+You will find:

-  * Run_metadata.tsv: a tabular file with metada about this run
+  * Run_metadata.tsv: a tabular file with metadata about this run
   * pcoc_det.log: a log file
   * ali.results.tsv: a tabular file with posterior probabilities for each position according the PCOC models
   * ali.filtered_results.tsv: the same file but filtered for positions with a posterior probability superior to the threshold of one of the PCOC models (see -f/-f_pcoc/-f_pc/-f_oc)
   * fasta: a directory containing filtered position fasta (only if --no_cleanup_fasta has been used)
-  * ali_plot_complete_ali.pdf: a plot of the tree, the complete alignment and the posterior probability according PCOC models (only if --plot_complete_ali has been used)
+  * ali_plot_complete_ali.pdf: a plot of the tree, the complete alignment and the posterior probability according to PCOC models (only if --plot_complete_ali has been used)
-  * ali_plot_filtered_ali_PCOC.pdf: the same plot as ali_plot_complete_ali.pdf but filtered for the positions with a posterior probability according the PCOC model above its threshold (only if --plot)
+  * ali_plot_filtered_ali_PCOC.pdf: the same plot as ali_plot_complete_ali.pdf but filtered for the positions with a posterior probability according to the PCOC model above its threshold (only if --plot)
   * ali_plot_filtered_ali_PC.pdf: the same plot as ali_plot_filtered_ali_PCOC.pdf but for the PC model (only if --plot)
   * ali_plot_filtered_ali_OC.pdf: the same plot as ali_plot_filtered_ali_PCOC.pdf but for the OC model (only if --plot)
   * ali_plot_filtered_ali_union.pdf: the same plot as ali_plot_filtered_ali_PCOC.pdf but filtered for the positions with a posterior probability according one of the PCOC models above its threshold (only if --plot)